Finitistic dimensions over commutative DG-rings: Local-to-global for projective dimension

-which does not help at all to bound $\projdim_A(M)$.
-There is one very special case where one can explicitly compute $\inf(M\Lotimes_A \mrm{H}^0(A))$ for any $M$ of finite flat dimension, namely when $A$ and $\mrm{H}^0(A)$ are both Gorenstein.
-In that case, one can use this reduction method, and then one actually gets an even better bound on $\projdim_A(M)$; see \cref{thm:GorensteinFPD} below. \end{rem}
+which does not provide sufficient information.
+There is one special case where one can explicitly bound $\inf(M\Lotimes_A \mrm{H}^0(A))$ for any $M$ of finite flat dimension, namely when $A$ and $\mrm{H}^0(A)$ are Gorenstein local.
+In that case, this reduction method yields a sharper bound on $\projdim_A(M)$; see \cref{thm:GorensteinFPD} below. \end{rem}